Colruyt (supermarket)

-Colruyt (/nl/) is a Belgian supermarket chain with the headquarters in Halle, Belgium.
+Colruyt (/nl/) is a Belgian supermarket chain headquartered in Halle.

-Colruyt carries the surname of the founder of the family business, the Colruyt family still owns the company.

-Colruyt is part of Colruyt Group, a Belgian multinational family business in wholesale distribution that evolved from the Colruyt supermarkets.
-It is competing with hard discounters such as Aldi and Lidl in Benelux countries where it is a well established market leader.
 The current manager is Jef Colruyt.

-The company's retail trade division includes the direct supply of products to retail customers operating through brands Colruyt, OKay, Bio-Planet, DreamLand and ColliShop, among others.
-The company supplies to wholesalers and affiliated independent merchants in Belgium, France and Luxembourg.
-It also supplies fuels through DATS 24 filling stations in Belgium and France, provides printing and document management solutions (Druco/Mitto) and engineering activities (Intrion), and produces renewable energy (WE Power).
+Colruyt carries the surname of the founder of the family business, the Colruyt family, which still owns the company.

+Colruyt is part of Colruyt Group, a Belgian multinational business active in wholesale distribution that evolved from the Colruyt supermarkets.
+It is competing with hard discounters such as Aldi and Lidl in Benelux countries where it is a well established market player.
+As of late 2025, Colruyt controlled 28.9% of Belgium's market share, a decline compared to its previous performance.